Radio-Interferometric Image Reconstruction with Denoising Diffusion Restoration Models: Methods

 When measurement is uncertain ($\sigma_t < \sigma_y/s_i$), the update is guided by the measurement and weighted based on the uncertainty:

 When the measurement is certain compared to the prior's variance schedule ($\sigma_t \ge \sigma_y/s_i$), the variance shrinks accordingly:

 In all three cases $\eta$ and $\eta_b$ are hyperparameters that respectively control the amount of stochastic noise injected during sampling and the strength with which the measurement is enforced in the reverse process.
-We use $\eta = 0.85$ and $\eta_b = 1.0$, following \citep{kawar2022denoisingdiffusionrestorationmodels}
+When setting $\eta_b = 1.0$, the sampling procedure will exclusively update using the observation $\mathbf{y}$ if the measurement noise is smaller than the variance schedule weighted by the singular value.
+An optimal choice of $\eta$ depends on the number of sampling steps used and the desired tradeoff between reconstruction accuracy and uncertainty.
+In this work we use $\eta = 0.65$ and $\eta_b = 1.0$, which we found had a good tradeoff between reconstruction quality and uncertainty for $1000$ sampling steps, shown in Appendix~\ref{sec:eta_tuning}.

 To adapt the forward model in equation~\ref{eq:fwdmodel} and corresponding SVD for aperture synthesis, we define the transformation operator $\mathbf{H = S} \mathcal{F}$.
 We first find a memory-efficient SVD of $\mathbf{S}$ following the method presented in \cite{kawar2022denoisingdiffusionrestorationmodels}: